Skip to Content

 DOS

-When a player only has two cards left in their hand they must say DOS.
-If another player catches you not saying DOS you will have to add two cards from the draw pile to your hand.
-If you are called out during your turn, you will draw the two cards at the end of your turn.
+When you only have two cards left in your hand you must say DOS.
+If another player catches you not saying it, you will have to add two cards from the Draw Pile to your hand.
+You will do this at the end of your turn.

 End of Round

 The round ends when one player gets rid of the last card from their hand.
 The player who got rid of all of their cards will score points based on the cards remaining in the other players’ hands.
-Cards are worth the following points:
+If the player was able to create a Double Color Match on their last turn, all of the other players will draw one card which will be added to the winner’s score.

 • Number Cards: Face Value